slu-soc5050/syllabus/policies.Rmd

 ## Attendance and Participation

 Attendance and participation are important components of this course since we only meet once a week.
 Students are expected to attend all class sessions; missing even one class can create a significant roadblock for many students.
+If you cannot attend class or arrive on time because of a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me **beforehand** to let me know.
+I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for absences.

+A penalty will not be applied to your first unexcused absence or late arrival.
+Any absences or late arrivals beyond the first will result in no credit (for an absences) or only partial credit (for a late arrival) being earned for that day's participation grade.

 Making up missed classes are your responsibility.
+I do post slide decks on the course website, but my slides are intended only to serve as references.
+This semester, I am also **experimenting** with Tegrity recordings for this course.
+Recordings will typically be posted within 24-hours of class and will be linked to through the course website.

+The academic literature (see [this recent article](https://link.springer.com/article/10.1007/s10734-018-0275-9) for a nice overview) suggests that the impact of lecture capture tools like Tegrity is mixed at best.
+Students tend to rate their experience with lecture capture far more positively than faculty do.
+Students who continue to attend class regularly and use lecture recordings as part of an *active* approach to studying and filling in specific areas of their notes may benefit from recordings.
+Students who use recordings as a replacement for attending class do not benefit from the recordings.

-Please let me know if you will be missing class so that we can touch base about any assignments, and make sure to obtain notes from a classmate.
-I do post slides to GitHub, but my slides are intended only to serve as references.
-Please note that lectures and discussions cannot be recorded by any means (e.g. audio or video recordings, or photographs) without my permission.
+Please also note that lectures and discussions cannot be recorded by any means (e.g. audio or video recordings, or photographs) without my permission.

 ## Communication